Object Map

 <Variable Name> is the name of the variable.

-<Value/ Method/ System Formula> It is an optional parameter which takes a value/method/system formula and it is evaluated with respect to source object context.
+<Value/ Method/ System Formula> It is an optional parameter which takes a value, method or system formula and it is evaluated with respect to source object context.

 <Condition> is the logical value and it is evaluated with respect to source object context.

-In the case of Set Var (For example, Set Var : Name: $Name), it will be evaluated against the Source Object which is set by the Source Object attribute.
+In the case of Set Var (For example, Set Var : Name: $Name),the value will be evaluated against the Source Object context which is set by the Source Object attribute.

 Example